 Føns – The first movers

 Føns district heating, Denmark’s smallest district heating plant has ben operating since October the first 2015 and is supplying 46 households with around 400 kW heat, saving 280 tons .

 In 2012, long before CO2mmunity, Føns started the process of finding a heating supply solution for the village and the conclusion was a small district heating plant, powered by wood chips.
 During the process of finding a common heating supply for the village, many challenges appeared, but in the end, Føns got their district heating plant.

 Inspiration: The project got inspiration from another city, Samsø, which has a small district heating plant.
 Føns was able to secure the necessary amount of connected users, by charging a small connection fee.

 After successfully implementing a small district heating plant, Føns is still not finished.
-The small village is working on becoming greener and they are working on different new and inventive ideas.
+The small village is working on becoming more green and they are working on different new and inventive ideas.

 Indslev – Large scale heat pump

-Indslev is one out off four cities, chosen as a case-city for implementing a large heat pump as a small district heating system.
+Indslev is one out of four cities chosen for installing a large heat pump in a small district heating system.

 The Tartu Regional Energy Agency organises RENCOP activities around Tartu.
 The target groups are rural communities and appartment resident associations.
 The first RENCOP meeting was held in May 2018.
 The workshop spread ideas and benefits of CE projects.
 Furthermore knowledge on community energy and cooperatives in general was shared.
 The aim was to initiate new projects, provide expert knowledge and help to build a network among practitioners.